 However, don’t expect to kick off boardroom meetings with a cheery catch-up about his weekend or a chinwag about the weather.
 Lord Sugar’s business manner can be best described in one word: direct.

-“I think my top tip for working with Sugar would be to be honest and open,” Sarah Lynn says.
+“I think my top tip for working with Sugar is: be honest and open,” Sarah Lynn says.
 “And not to mince your words too much because [his] time is precious!”

 You’ll never stop being at least slightly scared of your new business partner